mysql/mysql-utilities/doc/intro/index.rst

 Notice we are creating a list of tuples.
 This is because the dbcopy module uses a list of tuples in the form (old_db, new_db) to allow you to copy a database to a new name.
-For our purposes, we don't want a rename so we leave the new name value set to None.
+For our purposes, we do not want a rename so we leave the new name value set to None.

 Next, we want a list of all of the users.
 Once again, you could construct the